How is Zeffy free?

 • Economic opportunity

-While they don't take any unsolicited proposals for charitable funding, groups can request product donations and sponsorships online from local distributors of Pepsi products.
+While they don't take unsolicited proposals for charitable funding, groups can request product donations and sponsorships online from local Pepsi distributors.
+You can secure in-kind donations from its many famous brands: Quaker, Gatorade, Frito-Lay, and Tropicana.

 4. State Farm

 Being a large national corporation with local affiliates, the company enables organizations of any kind, not just 501(c)(3), to apply directly for sponsorships for marketing or events.
-However, you may have to apply three months in advance.
+However, you may have to use three months in advance.

 The company supports education, safety, and community development ventures across the US.